briankoser/sfc-listeners-guide/episodes/0145-star-wars-every-year-and-other-news.md

 Matt says he probably won't have Koby on any more episodes with Ben.

 Ben decides to put Koby on Theo's List.
-He thinks a couple <i class="work-title">Batman and Robin</i> DVDs would be a fair trade.
+He thinks a couple {% workTitle "Batman and Robin" %} DVDs would be a fair trade.

 <div class="quote">
   {% timeLink podcast_file_url, '6:11' %}